astronomer/astro-docs/ac/next/02_production-core.md

 ## Step 1: Set Up the Database

-This guide assumes that your database server is local to where you running these commands and that you're on a Debian-like OS.
+This guide assumes that your database server is local to where you run these commands and that you're on a Debian-like OS.
 If your setup is different, you will need to tweak these commands.

 To make the database server accessible outside of your localhost, you may have to edit your [`/var/lib/postgres/data/pg_hba.conf`](https://www.postgresql.org/docs/10/auth-pg-hba-conf.html) file and restart Postgres.
 Editing this file will vary for each individual database setup.
 You should also understand the security implications before editing this file.